fizzed/provisioning/README.md

 ### Java (JVM)

 You can provide the version of Java you would like to install such as 25, 21, 17, 11, or 8.
-The script will detect what architecture you are on, or whether you on on GLIBC or MUSL linux, and install the appropriate version.
+The script will detect what architecture you are on, or whether you on on GLIBC or MUSL linux, and install the appropriate JDK.
+Java will be installed system-wide and will be prepended to your PATH as well.

 ```shell